baydre/simple_shell/README.md

 *“The Gates of Shell”*, by [Yasir Musa](https://twitter.com/baydre_africa), featuring [Ogu Jessica Chidera](https://twitter.com/ogujessica2)

-The original Unix operating system was designed and implemented by a team of computer scientists at Bell Labs in the 1970s.
-The primary contributors to Unix were Ken Thompson, Dennis Ritchie, and others.
-Ken Thompson is a computer scientist and one of the key figures in the development of Unix and the C programming language.
-He co-designed and implemented the original Unix operating system and made significant contributions to the field of computer science.
+The original UNIX operating system was designed and implemented by a team of computer scientists at Bell Labs in the 1970s.
+The primary contributors to UNIX were Ken Thompson, Dennis Ritchie, and others.
+Ken Thompson is a computer scientist and one of the key figures in the development of UNIX and the C programming language.
+Together, (with other personalities mentioned above) they co-designed and implemented the original UNIX operating system and made significant contributions to the field of computer science.

-<br>A Unix command line interpreter, also known as a shell, is a program that provides a command-line interface for users to interact with an operating system.
+A UNIX command line interpreter, also known as a shell, is a program that provides a command-line interface for users to interact with an operating system.
 When you enter a command in a shell, the shell interprets it and executes the corresponding action.
 It acts as an intermediary between the user and the operating system, allowing users to run programs, manipulate files, and perform various tasks.

-The most commonly used Unix shell is called `Bash` (short for Bourne-Again SHell), but there are other shells available, such as `zsh`, `ksh`, and `csh`.
+The most commonly used UNIX shell is called `bash` (short for Bourne-Again SHell), but there are other shells available, such as `zsh`, `ksh`, and `csh`.
 The shell provides a set of built-in commands, such as `cd` (change directory) and `ls` (list directory contents), as well as the ability to execute external programs by specifying their file path or name.

 The UNIX command line interface is often preferred by advanced users because it allows more powerful and efficient interaction with the system compared to graphical user interfaces.
 It also provides access to a wide range of powerful UNIX utilities and tools that can be combined and piped together to perform complex tasks.